 There are two parallel definitions for the concept of an „event“.
 First, it can mean anything that happens, or is happening, e.g. a financial trade is made.
 Second, it may be seen as the object acting as the manifestation of something that happens, a purchase order is sent [1].
 Because of the nature of the CEP, we will use event as a representation-based definition.
 In complex event processing, multiple rules are applied to the events that flow through the system.
 These rules are applied in Event Processing Agents (EPA), which are the fundamental building blocks of CEP.
 EPAs monitor the patterns in event flows and react according to defined function.They take events as input and produce new events as output according to the given set of rules.
 Luckham [1] classfies agents as input filters, maps and constraints.
 Filters are event patterns that remove irrelevant events from the streams.
 Only relevant events are passed further to maps and constraints.
 Maps are used to create higher level complex events by aggregating multiple lower level events.
 These aggregations specify event hierarchies.
 Constraints can detect the presence or absence of an event or a complex event in a stream.
 They create notification events, when the constraint is violated (broken).
 Transformation is an abstract supertype of translate, aggregate, split and compose and never used by such alone.
 Translation means directly mapping one event to another event.
 This part was based on [5].

-Figure 1 Complex event processing reference architecture - adapted from [2]
+Fig. 1 Complex event processing reference architecture - adapted from [2]

 On figure 1 a schema of a complex event architecture is presented.
 Processing of events is divided into several levels which conform to desired level of inference.
 At the lowest level, the event preprocessing runs – during this phase we clean the input data stream to produce comprehensible data.
 On the next level, the events that were detected in input data are refined and subsequently initial decisions and correlations are done.
 The main challenge is to find relevant data.
 Then, situation refinement and impact assessment follows.
 At the level of impact assessment, we may predict the intentions of subject or to estimate potential opportunities or threats.
 At the end, the process refinement is done.
 Information was taken from [7].